-"Yes, the Mangal tribe living close to the border has better accessibility to the other side of the border, the Magbola tribe have shared lands on both sides of the border but cannot cross the border."
-[P37, 55 years old, Male, Tribal leader, Dan-e-Patan, Paktia]
+"Yes, the Mangal tribe living close to the border has better accessibility to the other side of the border, the Maqbola tribe have shared lands on both sides of the border but cannot cross the border."
+[P37, 55 years old, Male, 12 years of education, Tribal leader and commander of local uprising group, Pashtun (Jaji), National Directorate of Security, Dan-e-Patan, Paktia]

 "No, none of them can cross the border."
-[P98, 48 years old, Male, Tribal Elder, Tanai, Khost]
+[P98, 48 years old, Male, 10 years of education, Tribal Elder, Pashtun, None, Tanai, Khost]